SENSEX: 72,400 ▲ 0.5% NIFTY: 21,800 ▲ 0.4% GOLD: 62,500 ▼ 0.2%

 Sudhir Sitapati

-That is the first question I think abneesh the results.
-We basically launched a test market in Tamil Nadu and as we speak we have got a plant ready now in Nasik which is ready to go.
-I think in Tamil Nadu our results have been mixed.
+I think Abneesh, the results in, we basically launched a test market in Tamil Nadu and as we speak, we have got a plant ready now in Nashik, which is ready to go.
+I think in Tamil Nadu, our results have been mixed.
 We’ve had some success in terms of consumer traction, distribution, et cetera.
 But I don’t think we’re still at a position where we can say we’ve got the mix 100% right.
-But this is a long game and we’re willing to be patient and figure out where we should participate.
-Because what is clear to us is that this is a long game and a lot of value at the end of it.
+But this is a long game, and we’re willing to be patient and figure out where we should participate because what is clear to us is that this is a long game and a lot of value at the end of it.
+We’ve understood a few things about this category.
+You must remember this is the first time we’re entering this category.
+So I would still say that not much to report except that we are very persistent and very committed to building a big business here.

 Abneesh Roy

-And Sudhir, when you say mixed results, anything you want to change in terms of the positioning generally we see Godrej Consumer being quite disruptive in a new category in terms of pricing or packaging.
-So anything you want to tell us in terms of what is the reason for mixed results?
-Because clearly it’s a good.
+And Sudhir, when you say mixed results, anything you want to change in terms of the positioning?
+Generally, we see Godrej Consumer being quite disruptive in a new category in terms of pricing or packaging.
+So anything you want to tell us in terms of what is the reason for mixed results because clearly, it’s a good…

 Sudhir Sitapati